 - If you came out within 10 points of your competitor – you have a very exciting opportunity to differentiate yourself.
 Take advantage of many of the tools that are already a part of the Doodlekit platform like the blog to move yourself out in front and boost your organic search placement!

-Stay tuned next month when I cover Small Business Social Media New Year’s Resolutions!
-How a little effort can go a long way to getting increasing your brand awareness!
+Stay tuned next month when I cover Small Business Social Media New Year’s Resolutions.
+How a little effort can go a long way to getting increasing your brand awareness.
+And as always, consider Doodlekit when looking at free website builders to make your website!

 About the Author: Heather Rubesch is currently the Director of Content for DemandCon, the only industry conference focused on accelerating the entire sales and marketing funnel.
 Her penchant for collaboration drew her 3 years ago to co-found the Savvy B2B Marketing blog with five of the most talented content marketers in the universe!